 In the Main Menu, click Tools, Zoom.

-Zoom allows users to visually scale Open Dental, by increasing the overall display of the program.
-Settings are per workstation and will retain the settings after Open Dental is closed.
+Zoom allows users to visually scale Open Dental by increasing the overall display of the program.
+Settings are per workstation and settings will be retained after Open Dental is closed.

 Settings: Opens the Microsoft Display Settings.

 Zoom: Input a postive number (i.e., 110) to increase Total Scale.

 Reset: Resets to Microsoft Monitor Settings,making the Zoom scale 100.
 If there are problems with zoom on a workstation, and the problems prevent access to the zoom settings or ability to reset from this workstation, reset the zoom in Computers from another workstation.

 Fit: Automatically calculates a scale that will make Open Dental fit to your working area.

 Click OK to save.
 Click Cancel to exit without saving changes.